mtlynch/mtlynch.io/_posts/2019-07-15-hire-a-writer.md

 This is not a guide for people who want to fill their site with cheap content so that they appear highly in search results for particular terms.
 This guide is for people who care about quality writing and want to work with writers who can produce it.

+Throughout, I'm going to show you real examples of what I did.

 # The golden rule of hiring

 The underlying strategy that defines most of how I hire and work with writers:

 * **Talented people are selective about which jobs they take**

-When I see articles that recommend forcing writers through a rigorous screening process that includes doing lots of unpaid work, I think, "Sounds like a good way to filter out all the good writers."
+When I see articles that recommend forcing writers through a rigorous screening process that includes demanding unpaid work, I think, "What a brilliant way to filter out all the good writers."

 Create work conditions that are fair, pleasant, and interesting enough that good writers want to come work for you.
 Show candidates that you respect and value their craft.
 This starts from the first message you send and continues throughout the working relationship.